getachew/kotlin-card-shuffle/README.md

 ## Future work
 - update docs
-- learn more kotlin by implementing more card algorithms
+- COMPLETED: learn more kotlin by implementing more card algorithms
 - improve readability
 - improved run. instead of using docker use something else
 - document other interesting card algorithms